OleksandrMakarov/update-pip-project/README.md

 - -h, --help: Show this help message and exit
 - --pip: Update Pip packages.
 - --app: Update app packages.
+- -v, --version: Display the version of the package
 - If no options are provided, the script will display help information.

 ## Tests